Project-Helin/server/README.md

         * ☑ root
         * ☑ root-build
         * Click Ok
-4. After few minutes, IntelliJ should have a project.
+3. After few minutes, IntelliJ should have indexed the project.
-5. CTRL+N -> Application -> Enter
+4. Now checkout https://github.com/Project-Helin/commons this contains all Classes which are shared between Server and Onboard-App
+5. Import commons Module in IntelliJ:
+       * File -> New -> Module from Existing Sources -> select 'commons' folder
+       * 'Import Project from Gradle' Dialog appears, setup as follows:
+           * ☑ Use auto-import
+           * Project SDK: Select Java 1.8
+           * Project format: .idea (directory based )
+           * Click Ok

+6. Now you should see the commons module at top of the server project in the Project Tree View
+7. Open Gradle Projects in the right sidebar and start commons -> Tasks -> publishing -> publishToMavenLocal
+8. Start up Virtual machine with Database and RabbitMQ-Broker (RabbitMQ and Postgresql with vagrant)
-6. Right Click on Application -> Run Play 2 App
+9. Right Click on ApplicationController in app -> controllers -> Run Play 2 App

-## RabbitMQ with vagrant
+## RabbitMQ and Postgresql with vagrant
 1. Install Virtualbox ( tested with 5.0.14 )
-1. Install Vagrant ( tested with 1.8.1 )
+2. Install Vagrant ( tested with 1.8.1 )
-2. Run following command to start new virutal machine
+3. Run following command to start the VM with the preconfigured setup
  ```
  cd <your-folder>/server
  vagrant up
  ```
+ (This can take up to 30 Minutes, because it has to compile some database extensions which are needed for calculating routes.)
-3. Go to http://localhost:15672 to verify if server has started correctly
+5. Go to http://localhost:15672 to verify if Rabbit-MQ Broker has started correctly